RauliL/plorth/docs/api.md

   <dd>array</dd>
 </dl>

-Concatenates contents of two arrays and returns result.
+Concatenates the contents of two arrays and returns the result.

 ---